Years ago, you’d ask your doctor during his house call, “What’s in your black bag?” and you’d get to peek inside.

-Make no mistake, the many new technologies help tackle tough issues like interoperability, and are operations-ready to create new insights for care and value for providers.
-How all this developed quite quickly will interest both healthcare payers and practitioners.
+Make no mistake, the many new technologies help tackle tough issues like interoperability and are operations-ready, able to create new insights for care and value for providers.
+How all this developed so quickly will interest both healthcare payers and practitioners.
 It’s a tale with lessons for the future, as we explain below.

 The New Black Bag: What’s Inside, What’s Worth Knowing

-Consider the good news — useful to hear as healthcare’s challenges remain: unstoppable big data growth, the expanding load of medical documents (growing 2 billion a year), and stubborn interoperability issues.
+Consider the good news — useful to hear as healthcare’s challenges remain: unstoppable big data growth, the expanding load of medical documents (growing at 2 billion a year) and stubborn interoperability issues.

-Quietly over 10 years, an array of new data analytics technologies has emerged.
+Quietly over the course of 10 years, an array of new data analytics technologies has emerged.
 Back in 2006, Google planted a stake on this timeline with its “TRANSLATE” project, focused on machine learning (ML) and AI.
 That expanded through work at Facebook, Amazon’s new cloud service (AWS).
 Some innovation came from academia, but key advances came from smaller, nimbler groups, as others evolved machine learning, deep learning and natural language processing (NLP), plus semantic search tools.
-All depend on scalable cloud platforms that use cheaper storage to support analytics at far greater scale.
+All depending on scalable cloud platforms that use cheaper storage to support analytics at a far greater scale.

 INNOVATIONS IN HIT TECHNOLOGY SINCE 2006

 “THE QUIET REVOLUTION”

 As mature technologies, these tools attract HIT units needing to tackle data in new ways.
 They’re used singly or more often, integrated on platforms.
 So now we’re seeing strong results with NLP-driven platforms offering enhanced precision through radiology insights and maturing decision support.